Portfolio > The Minotaur Series

 2014

-Cultures all around the world and in different times have strived for the establishment of stability and order.
-Towards this end, those who do not fit into the status quo, those deemed to be different, are isolated and silenced.
-Myths usually portray them as monsters, as the Greek myth of the Minotaur can attest.
-The Minotaur’s alienation is rooted in the fact that he is reviled by others.
-To be a monster is not the essence of the Minotaur’s being; rather, it is imposed upon him by the mainstream.
+Cultures around the world and throughout history have strived to establish stability and order.
+To this end, those who do not fit into the status quo—those deemed different—are often isolated and silenced.
+Myths typically portray them as monsters, as the Greek myth of the Minotaur illustrates.
+The Minotaur’s alienation stems from being reviled by others.
+To be a monster is not his inherent nature; rather, it is an identity imposed upon him by the mainstream.

-This series of drawings juxtapose the conventional and the grotesque.
+This series of drawings juxtaposes the conventional and the grotesque.
 They depict modern-day Minotaurs navigating familiar settings.
-By featuring the instability and disorder implicit in the monster concept, inquiries into societal paradigms are at the forefront.
-This entails a consideration of various clashes in cultural, religious, political, racial, economic, or sexual spheres.
+By highlighting the instability and disorder inherent in the concept of the monster, the work brings inquiries into societal paradigms to the forefront.
+It invites consideration of various cultural, religious, political, racial, economic, and sexual conflicts.